Auto-ARGUE: LLM-Based Report Generation Evaluation: Introduction

 \section{Introduction}

-As RAG tasks have proliferated, interest in automatic evaluation methodologies for these tasks has grown in tandem.
-Numerous works have positioned themselves as \emph{general} solutions for RAG evaluation \cite{es2024ragas,gao2023enabling,pradeep2025great,saad-falcon-etal-2024-ares}, and while some evaluation desiderata are shared across tasks, many task-dependent considerations persist.
+As applications of retrieval-augmented generation (RAG) systems have proliferated in recent years, interest in methods for automatic evaluation of RAG outputs has grown in tandem.
+Numerous works have positioned themselves as \emph{general} solutions for RAG evaluation \cite{es2024ragas,gao2023enabling,pradeep2025great,saad-falcon-etal-2024-ares}, and while some evaluation desiderata are shared across tasks, many important, \emph{task-dependent} considerations persist.

-Here, we focus on \emph{report generation} (RG), a RAG task that aims to produce a long-form, citation-attributed response to a complex user query.
-At least two important features distinguish RG from related RAG tasks, such as long-form QA.
-First, RG strongly foregrounds the identity of the user (or \emph{requester}): the same query should yield different reports for requesters with different levels of education or domain expertise.
-Second, the ideal report represents a \emph{summary} over the entire corpus of the most user-critical information, thus stressing \emph{coverage} where traditional QA emphasizes mere \emph{adequacy} of the response.
+Our work focuses on \emph{report generation}, a RAG task that aims to produce a long-form, citation-attributed response to a complex query.
+At least two key features distinguish report generation from related RAG tasks, such as long-form QA.
+First, report generation strongly foregrounds the identity of the user (or \emph{requester}): the same query should in principle yield different reports for requesters with different backgrounds (e.g., levels of education or domain expertise).
+Second, the ideal report represents a \emph{summary} over the entire corpus of the most user-critical information, thus stressing full \emph{coverage} of the collection where traditional QA emphasizes mere \emph{sufficiency} of the response.